Michael-Cowie/Notes/Hobbies/Table Tennis/footwork.md

     <h1> Footwork </h1>
 </div>

 Good footwork is vital to get into position and move effiently.
-Without proper footwork you will miss the opportunity to get in propert position to get a good hit.
+Without proper footwork you will miss the opportunity to get in correct position in order to have a high quality hit.

 The way most players like Ma Long perform footwork is to perform jumping actions to ensure to get into correct position quickly.
 The key characteristics are,